fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 He's wrong as a simple fact of both history and the modern day.
 America was founded with open borders.
 It often had borders that literally no government representative had even seen, let alone set up strict operational control over.
 By Reagan's definition here, America wasn't a nation until well after the Civil War.

 But it's worse than that.
-Modern day examples like the Shengen Area certainly qualify as "open borders" to restrictionists.
+Modern day examples like the [Schengen Area](https://en.wikipedia.org/wiki/Schengen_Area) certainly qualify as "open borders" to restrictionists.
 By Reagan's definition, this would mean that Germany, France, Switzerland, and the other 20-odd Schengen Area members haven't been countries since "Toy Story" came out.

 But it's *even* worse than that.
-Since 1980, popular restrictionist organizations have said over and over again that the United States did not control its own borders (although admittedly, they sometimes say the borders have been under control since January 2025).
+Since 1980, popular restrictionist organizations have said over and over again that the United States already[^prager] had[^dougherty] open[^buchanan] borders (although admittedly, they sometimes say the borders have been under control since January 2025).
-By Reagan's definition, this would mean that the U.S. hasn't been a nation since before I was born.
+Under Reagan's definition, this would mean that the U.S. hasn't been a nation since before I was born.

 Such a definiton of nationhood is silly and meaningless, and it has nothing to do with the definitions of nationhood used by people who talk seriously about what a nation is.